SolaceProducts/terraform-solacebroker-queue-endpoint/examples/topic-endpoint-template/README.md

 # Topic Endpoint Template Example

-Configuration in this directory creates a [topic endpoint template](https://docs.solace.com/Messaging/Guaranteed-Msg/Configuring-Endpoint-Templates.htm) on the PubSub+ event broker leveraging the Queue Endpoint Terraform module.
+Configuration in this directory creates a [topic endpoint template](https://docs.solace.com/Messaging/Guaranteed-Msg/Configuring-Endpoint-Templates.htm) on the PubSub+ event broker leveraging the Queues & Endpoints Terraform module.

 Important: The topic subscription that a topic endpoint will spool messages for is not specified when a topic endpoint template is provisioned.
 For additional details refer to the [PubSub+ documentation](https://docs.solace.com/Messaging/Guaranteed-Msg/Configuring-DTEs.htm).